shawnthompson/resume/README.md

 *   Prepare procedures for colleagues to explain how to use git and how to publish to the Canada.ca theme on Github.com.
 *   Chaired weekly “codesprints” at Concordia University to encourage students and staff involvement in the Government of Canada’s open source Web Experience Toolkit project.
 *   Host spontaneous learning sessions with colleagues on various current web technologies such as Git, node.js and the Web Experience Toolkit version 4.0.
-*   Built the [servicecanada.gc.ca](http://servicecanada.gc.ca) template using the WET version 3.1.8 framework.
 *   Create technical web components specification for the Treasury Board of Canada Secretariat’s Content and Information Architecture Specifications document based on business needs of the clients.

 ### September 2013–December 2013—Service Canada—Ottawa, Ont.
 (Acting AS-04)